kirkzhang49/multiShootingGame/README.md

 This is a multi Player Shooting game build by Unity.

-The TESTER can be open to Play.
+The Game can be open to Play.
+(It is for Mac OS, so other user can open unity and rebuild)

-control the rotation by mouse and move by WASD.
+control the rotation by mouse and movement by WASD.

 Shooting with mouse Click.

-First Player need to create the host others can join the game.
+First Player need to create the host others can join the game.(it can be host over internet)

 R-Reload
 C-Crouching